cmagina/jetpack-l4t/README.md

-# jetson-l4t
+# jetpack-l4t

-A rootful container that is setup to run `boardctl` commands or flash a jetson using the l4t environment.
+Creates a rootful container image with the specified JetPack firmware loaded.
 It requires root access to install and run.
 The scripts expect `podman` to be the container tool used.
+The containers can be used to flash a Jetson or IGX and run `boardctl` commands.

-## Installing the jetson-l4t runtime script
+## Installing jetpack-l4t

-A script, `jetson-l4t`, will be installed to `$HOME/.local/bin`.
-This is the script used to flash, run board control commands and drop into a shell.
+The setup.sh script downloads the `jetpack-l4t` gitrepo to `$HOME/.local/share/jetpack-l4t` and installs the jetpack-l4t script to `$HOME/.local/bin`.
+This is the script used to build images, flash, run board control commands and drop into a shell with in the specified firmware image.

 ```
 ./setup.sh -i
 ```

-## Uninstalling the jetson-l4t runtime script
+## Uninstalling jetpack-l4t

 ```
 ./setup.sh -u
 ```

-## Building the jetson-l4t container
+## Building the jetpack-l4t container

 If the installation for the firmware requires something other then `apply_binaries.sh` being run, you need to provide a shell script that runs those commands and specify it using `-s /path/to/script.sh`.
-You can use the `files/setup.sh` script as a starting point.
+You can use the `files/bsp-setup.sh` script as a starting point.

 Firmware releases that are automatically supported: